cakephp/docs/en/orm/table-objects.rst

 Result set objects will lazily load rows from the underlying prepared statement.
 By default results will be buffered in memory allowing you to iterate a result set multiple times, or cache and iterate the results.
-If you need to disable buffering because you are working with data sets that do not fit in memory you can disable buffering on the query to stream results::
+If you need to disable buffering because you are working with a data set that does not fit into memory you can disable buffering on the query to stream results::

     $query->bufferResults(false);

 .. warning::

-    Streaming results is not possible with SQLite, or queries with eager loaded hasMany or belongsToMany associations.
+    Streaming results is not possible when using SQLite, or queries with eager loaded hasMany or belongsToMany associations.

 Result sets allow you to easily cache/serialize or JSON encode results for API results::